arnaldorosentino/REDs_Course/README.md

    - Hosting Capacity Studies
       - HC analysis with fixed generation allocation.
       - HC analysis with PV and Storage System allocation.
 Storage with time controller.
-      - HC analysis with PV and Storage System allocation.
-Storage with Volt-Var controller.
-      - HC analysis with PV and Storage System allocation.
-Storage with Volt-Watt controller.

 ---
 **Happy Studying!**